Use case

 What to keep in mind

-A beatmaker reading this page should know the scope before downloading.
+A beatmaker reading this page should know the scope before opening Studio.

-- The public workflow is strongest today for synth instruments rather than a broad audio effect plugin generator.
+- The public workflow is strongest today for synth instruments rather than a broad audio effect platform.